On the hat guessing number of a planar graph class: Layered planar graphs

 Finally, we argue that $v$ has at most two red or pink siblings.
 If $G_{i+1}$ is empty, then clearly $v$ does not have a red or pink sibling, so we assume that $G_{i+1}$ is a $2$-connected outerplanar graph.
-Since $G$ is a layered planar graph, $G_i$ has a cycle $C_i$ such that $E(C_i)$ and the interior of $E(C_i)$ contain all edges of $G_i$.
+Since $G_i$ is an outerplanar graph, $G_i$ has a Hamiltonian cycle $C_i$ such that $E(C_i)$ and the interior of $E(C_i)$ contain all edges of $G_i$.
 Suppose that $v$ has at least three red or pink siblings.
 Assume that when starting outside $C_i$ and then visiting the edges incident to $v$ in clockwise order, we visit edges incident to three red or pink siblings $u_1, u_2, u_3$, in order.
 Observe that since $G_i$ is outerplanar, the edge $v u_2$ separates the interior of $C_i$ into two regions, one containing $u_1$ and one containing $u_3$.
 However, since $G_{i+1}$ is connected, the edge $v u_2$ separates one of $u_1, u_3$ from $G_{i+1}$, contradicting the assumption that both of these vertices have neighbors in $G_{i+1}$.
-Therefore, $v$ has at most two red or pink siblings. \end{proof} \begin{claim} The indigo vertices of $G$ induce an outerplanar graph, and every indigo vertex has at most six neighbors in red or pink. \end{claim} \begin{proof} The proof is similar to that of Claim \ref{claim:blue}. \end{proof} \begin{claim} The red vertices in $G$ induce a petunia, and every red vertex has at most six pink neighbors. \end{claim} \begin{proof} Let $v$ be a red vertex.
-As argued before, $v$ has at most two non-green parents.
-By the same argument used in Claim \ref{claim:blue}, $v$ has at most two pink siblings.
-Finally, if $v \in G_i$, then since $G_{i+1}$ is $2$-connected and outerplanar, $v$ has at most two pink children. \end{proof} \begin{claim} The pink vertices in $G$ induce a graph of maximum degree $6$. \end{claim} \begin{proof} The proof is similar to that of Claim \ref{claim:red}. \end{proof}
+Therefore, $v$ has at most two red or pink siblings. \end{proof} \begin{claim} The indigo vertices of $G$ induce an outerplanar graph, and every indigo vertex has at most six neighbors in red or pink. \end{claim} \begin{proof} The proof is similar to that of Claim \ref{claim:blue}. \end{proof} \begin{claim} The red vertices in $G$ induce a petunia, and every red vertex has at most six pink neighbors. \end{claim} \begin{proof} In our proof, we will often use the fact that for each value $1 \leq i \leq \tau $, the subgraph of $G_i$ induced by those vertices with at least one child is a subgraph of a cycle.
+This fact follows easily from planarity.

+To show that the red vertices in $G$ induce a petunia, we first claim that if two distinct red vertices $u,v$ in a common level $L_i$ have respective red children $u'$ and $v'$, then $u'$ and $v'$ are not joined by a path of red vertices in $L_{i+1}$.
+Indeed, $u$ has two pink children $w, w' \in L_{i+1}$ with respective children $x,x' \in L_{i+2}$, and the edges $wx$ and $w'x'$ along with $G_{i+2}$ separate $u'$ from $v'$.
+Thus, the claim holds, and by a similar argument, $u'$ and $v'$ cannot be equal.